 Google Chrome is one of our favorite web browsers for Windows.
-One of the things we love about it is that it automatically updates in the background.
-You won’t get any annoying notifications about updates or pop-ups asking you to restart your browser.
-Everything is happening silently and working as expected.
+One of the reasons we like it is that it updates automatically in the background.
+You won’t receive any annoying notifications about updates or pop-ups asking you to restart your browser.
+Everything happens quietly and as expected.

-The same behavior also applies to extensions for Google Chrome.
+The same behavior also applies to Google Chrome extensions.
 There are tons of Chrome extensions that add functionality to your browser, giving you another reason to use Google Chrome.
-You have great extensions that can improve Gmail, save your YouTube videos, and even block cricket and other web themes you don’t like.
+You have great extensions to improve Gmail, save YouTube videos, and even block cricket and other web topics you don’t like.

-Mozilla Firefox can do the same, but with a big difference.
-Chrome extensions just update themselves in the background, unlike many plugins in Mozilla Firefox that require you to restart the browser to manually apply the latest update.
+Mozilla Firefox also does most of the functionality, but there’s one big difference.
+Chrome extensions simply update themselves in the background, unlike many add-ons in Mozilla Firefox, which require you to restart the browser to manually apply the latest updates.

-Like most things in life, automatic updates of extensions don’t always work.
+As with most things in life, automatic updates for extensions don’t always work.
 Recently, one of our favorite YouTube Google Chrome extensions – Streamus – stopped working.
-An update to the YouTube code caused Streamus to crash.
-As it turns out, the developers have found and fixed the issue and released an updated version of Streamus, but the latest update is awaiting review by Google.
+An update to YouTube code causes Streamus to crash.
+It turns out that the developer has discovered and fixed the problem and released an updated version of Streamus, but the latest update is awaiting review by Google.

-Even after the extension was approved, for some reason the automatic update didn’t kick in.
+Even after the extension was approved, for some reason the automatic updates didn’t start.
 Chrome updates extensions on its own schedule, and if an extension is broken, you don’t want to wait for the update process to begin.
-Thankfully, there is a workaround for this situation.
+Thankfully, there is a solution for this situation.

-Here’s how to manually update the Google Chrome extension:
+Here’s how to manually update Google Chrome extensions:

 -